-For the experimental setup, we provide five pre-defined 'standard' folds to be used for k-fold cross-validation.
-The dataset could also be used purely as a test set in a zero-shot capacity.
+For the experimental setup, we provide five pre-defined folds that can be used for k-fold cross-validation.
+The dataset can also be used purely as a test set.
 DL-HARD can evaluate end-to-end retrieval or re-ranking leveraging provided baseline runs.